Why Republicans Are Moving To Fix Elections That Weren't Broken

 A divide among Republicans

-Georgia Republican Rep. Buddy Carter is among those who questioned the 2020 election results.
+U.S. Rep. Buddy Carter, R-Ga., is among those who questioned the 2020 election results.
 He supported a lawsuit to overturn the results in six states.
 The Supreme Court dismissed the suit, but not before Carter recorded a fundraising video promoting it, urging supporters to "chip in to assure that we get fair and free elections."

 WATCH: Buddy Carter is calling on the Supreme Court to take up a challenge to the integrity of the 2020 election.
 Chip in to stop the steal: https://t.co/6UcdDTdaoq pic.twitter.com/fR5OY3qWyt— Buddy Carter (@Buddy_Carter) December 10, 2020